Digital-Umuganda/moodle-filter_translations/README.md

-This is a fork of [Moodle Atto Translations](https://github.com/andrewhancox/moodle-filter_translations).
+This is a fork of [Moodle Filter Translations](https://github.com/andrewhancox/moodle-filter_translations).
 We implemented our custom self hosted machine translation API, and a widget that can translate courses based on the specified languages.

 This plugin requires the [Moodle Atto Translations](https://github.com/andrewhancox/moodle-atto_translations) plugin.